-- Decarbonized gas - including gas with carbon capture, use and storage (CCUS), synthetic gas, bio-gas and hydrogen - has wide potential application in balancing power systems, and in the heating and heavy duty transport sectors.
+- Decarbonized gas - including gas with carbon capture (CCUS), synthetic gas, bio-gas and hydrogen - has wide potential application in balancing power systems, and in the heating and heavy duty transport sectors.

 “The future of the global energy system is going to be shaped by a wide variety of technologies.
 Understanding how these technologies are evolving and the trends underpinning their development helps to inform BP’s plans for growth and investment.”“Reviewing the BP Techology Outlook alongside our recently published Energy Outlook, it remains clear to us that a carbon price is the most effective tool in accelerating the transition to a lower-carbon economy.”

 Lamar McKay, BP deputy chief executive